Roland La Starza

 Roland La Starza (May 12, 1927 – September 30, 2009) was an American boxer and actor.
+La Starza was a top rated heavyweight contender in the early 1950s and is best known for his two fights with heavyweight champion Rocky Marciano.

+Biography

-Life and career
+Early life and career

-Originally from the Van Nest section of the Bronx, La Starza fought 66 professional bouts from July 7, 1947 to May 8, 1961.
-He won 57 of the fights, 27 by knockout.
+Born in 1927, La Starza grew up in the Van Nest section of the Bronx.
+La Starza’s skills for boxing showed early, and he would become a very crafty out-boxer and counterpuncher.
+He had a very successful amateur career, winning five Golden Gloves titles in New York in 1944 and 1945.
+He began his professional career on July 7, 1947, and in less than three years, put together an undefeated record of 37 straight victories.
+This would line him up for a fight with another undefeated, rising heavyweight.

+Fights with Marciano

-In a March 24, 1950 fight that went against him on a split decision, La Starza may have come closer than any other boxer to defeating Rocky Marciano.
-The scoring for the bout was 5–4, 4–5, and 5–5, but La Starza lost on a supplemental point system used by New York and Massachusetts at that time.
-Both boxers were undefeated at the time of the fight, with La Starza's record at 37–0.
-La Starza went on record in the New York Herald Tribune, March 25, 1950, as saying, "The fact is his manager Al Weill was matchmaker for the Garden.
+La Starza and Rocky Marciano met for the first time in Madison Square Garden on March 24, 1950.
+La Straza fought well, and although the fight went against him on a split decision, La Starza may have come closer than any other boxer to defeating Marciano.
+The scoring for the bout was 5–4, 4–5, and 5–5, but La Starza lost on a supplemental point system used by New York and Massachusetts at that time (which was awarded to Marciano on account of him scoring the fight’s only knockdown).
+La Starza felt he was robbed of victory, and even went on record in the New York Herald Tribune, March 25, 1950, as saying, "The fact is [Rocky’s] manager Al Weill was matchmaker for the Garden.
 I would say that had a lot to do with the decision."
 He maintained that belief for over 50 years after the bout.

-La Starza later won a heavyweight title eliminator against Rex Layne, setting himself up for what was arguably the most important fight of his career: a world heavyweight championship bout that was a rematch against Marciano on September 24, 1953.
+Over the next three years, La Starza fought 18 more times, (lossing on points to Dan Bucceroni and Rocky Jones, before avenging both losses in 1952), and eventually won a heavyweight title eliminator against Rex Layne in early 1953.
+This set himself up for what would be the most important fight of his career: a world heavyweight championship bout which was also a rematch against Marciano on September 24, 1953.
 The fight took place in an outdoor venue—the Polo Grounds in New York City.
-La Starza fought Marciano on even terms for the first six rounds but began to tire afterwards.
+La Starza fought Marciano quite well for the first six rounds, but began to wear down as he took more punishment.
 Referee Ruby Goldstein stopped the fight in an eleventh round.
-Marciano had knocked La Starza through the ropes in that round.
-La Starza beat Goldstein's count, but the bout was stopped shortly thereafter on a TKO as Marciano battered La Starza relentlessly.
-This was La Starza's first fight (out of 53) in which he was stopped.
+Shortly before the fight was stopped, Marciano had knocked La Starza through the ropes.
+La Starza beat Goldstein's count, but the bout was stopped shortly thereafter on a TKO as Marciano battered the challenger relentlessly.
+This was the first of only two times La Starza was stopped during his career.